Zach and Julie Ertz donating $100,000 to help families affected by coronavirus

-PHILADELPHIA (WPVI) -- Philadelphia Eagles TE Zach Ertz and his wife Julie are donating $100,000 to Philabundance to help families in need due to the coronavirus.
+PHILADELPHIA (WPVI) -- Philadelphia Eagles TE Zach Ertz and United States women's national soccer team's Julie Ertz are donating $100,000 to Philabundance to help families in need due to the coronavirus.

-Ertz wants to give back to a city that has shown him so much love since he was first drafted by the Eagles.
+Zach Ertz said they want to give back to a city that has shown him so much love since he was first drafted by the Eagles.

 I spoke 1-on-1 with Ertz about why it's important to Julie, his U.S. women's soccer star wife, and himself.